ietf-rats-wg/eat/draft-ietf-rats-eat.md

 CDDL was not used to define CWT or JWT.
 It was not available at the time.

-This document defines CDDL for both CWT and JWT as well as UCCS.
+This document defines CDDL for both CWT and JWT.
 This document does not change the encoding or semantics of anything in a CWT or JWT.

-A Claims-Set is the central data structure for EAT, CWT, JWT and UCCS.
+A Claims-Set is the central data structure for EAT, CWT and JWT.
 It holds all the claims and is the structure that is secured by signing or other means.
-It is not possible to define EAT, CWT, JWT or UCCS in CDDL without it.
+It is not possible to define EAT, CWT, or JWT in CDDL without it.
-The CDDL definition of Claims-Set here is applicable to EAT, CWT, JWT and UCCS.
+The CDDL definition of Claims-Set here is applicable to EAT, CWT and JWT.

 This document specifies how to encode a Claims-Set in CBOR or JSON.